jonnonz1/nz-statute-book/acts/public/2001/public-trust-act-2001.md

   (b) leaves property situated in New Zealand.
 (2) Public Trust is then entitled as of right to the grant of administration, unless— (a) the grant of administration is applied for by some other person in New Zealand who would be entitled to the grant of administration were it not for this section; and
-  (b) the Court grants administration to that person.
+  (b) the court grants administration to that person.
-(3) Public Trust need not give notice of an application under subsection (1) to a person who would otherwise be entitled to the grant of administration, and the Court may not require Public Trust to do so.
+(3) Public Trust need not give notice of an application under subsection (1) to a person who would otherwise be entitled to the grant of administration, and the court may not require Public Trust to do so.

 ### 78 Public Trust may be appointed sole trustee where appointment of 2 or more trustees provided for
 (1) Unless expressly prohibited, Public Trust may be appointed, and may accordingly act, as sole trustee under any will, codicil, deed, or other instrument, even where the will, codicil, deed, or other instrument provides for or directs the appointment of 2 or more trustees.